RandomSavage/webfolio/README.md

 # webfolio
-Working on a web developer portfolio for feelance and job aquisitions.
+Working on a web developer portfolio for freelance and job aquisitions.